Documentation

 src/api/index.ts

-import { ponder } from "@/generated";
+import { accounts, tradeEvents } from "ponder:schema";

-import { gte } from "@ponder/core";
+import { eq, and, gte, inArray, sql } from "drizzle-orm";

-ponder.get("/whales", async (c) => {
+ponder.get("/hot-trades", async (c) => {

-const whales = await c.db
+const trades = await c.db.query.tradeEvents.findMany({

 });

-return c.text(ticker);
+return c.json(trades);

 });